SwiftKraft-Plugin-Devs/SwiftAPI/README.md

-# CustomItemAPI
+# SwiftAPI
-This is an open source API developed by SwiftKraft.
+This is an open source SCP: SL Plugin Library developed by SwiftKraft.

-This is the API for adding custom items into the game.
+It contains a multitude of utility features and custom item support.